Riebart/litt/README.md

 Reading records from the ledger can be done with `tt ls`, which supports the following options:

 - `-i`/`--id`
+- `-s`/`--sort-by`
 - `-f`/`--filter`
 - `-c`/`--csv`
 - `-w`/`--with-structured-data`
 - `-D`/`--without-detail`
 - `--dryrun`

+Sorting with `--sort-by` allows the records to be sorted by some key that is present in a standard record _only when the output format is not one of `json`/`json-compact`/`yaml`_.
+This is because those formats output a dictionary that keys on record ID, and there is no guarantee that serializing that structure will remain ordered on import and export.
+When printing the data as a CSV or in human-readable form, the sorting works as expected.
+By default, records are sorted by `CommitTime`.

 By default, the structured data is not included in the output, however this can be changed with `--with-structured-data` (which leaves it in the base64 encoded form).
 Similarly, the `--without-detail` option will omit the detailed text field (`Detail`) from the output, useful for summary tables or reports where the CSV output is being consumed directly (and not being send to another application for processing.)